The Commonplace

 0.29

 Productivity gains from AI are more pronounced among firms in their growth stage.
-Firm Productivity positive medium total factor productivity (TFP) by firm life stage (growth stage)
+Firm Productivity positive total factor productivity (TFP) by firm life stage (growth stage)

 heterogeneous effect (larger for growth-stage firms)